Installing Custom Apps on iOS and Android Devices

 iOS Custom (Enterprise) Apps

-Systems Manager allows for the distribution of enterprise iOS apps that are not publicly available in iTunes.
+Systems Manager allows for the distribution of enterprise iOS apps that are developed in-house and the organization needs are not met by the public/private Apple app store release channel.
 Enterprise iOS apps are apps developed using the iOS Enterprise Developer Program.
-A valid Dun & Bradstreet (D-U-N-S) number is required to enroll in this program (more information).
 This program allows for development of internally created iOS apps.
-To deploy these in-house enterprise apps over-the-air to managed iOS clients, Systems Manager allows users to either link to a .plist file hosted on an external public server, or upload the .ipa file directly into Dashboard .
+To deploy these in-house enterprise apps over-the-air to managed iOS clients, Systems Manager will distribute a manifest file (.plist) to devices during app installation.

 - The enterprise app should be packaged using the over-the-air (OTA) method.